Section Image

 Families are drawn to strong schools and a nearby liberal arts college

 Red Hook's highly rated public schools and proximity to Bard College also attract new buyers and families.
 Red Hook Central School District serves about 1,600 students and earns an A-minus overall grade from Niche.
 Young learners may begin their academic journey at Mill Road Primary School for prekindergarten through second grade before advancing to Mill Road Intermediate School for third through fifth grade.
 The schools share a campus, and both earn B-plus ratings.
-Students can continue to Linden Avenue Middle School and Red Hook Senior High School, both maintaining A-minus scores.
+Students can continue to Linden Avenue Middle School and Red Hook Senior High School, both of which maintain A-minus scores.
 Home of the Raiders, Red Hook Senior High School gets strong marks for its college prep, which includes an International Baccalaureate program.

 Bard College is about 3 miles northwest of Red Hook Village.
-With a student body of roughly 2,700, Bard College is known for its strong liberal arts focus, especially in fine and performing arts.
+With a student body of roughly 2,700, Bard is known for its strong liberal arts focus, especially in fine and performing arts.
 “The college has a large influence on the community,” Pollard-Seiler says.
-"The college fosters acceptance and learning of different cultures due to its large international student and faculty population."
+"It fosters acceptance and learning of different cultures due to its large international student and faculty population."
 Stettner says that the college's connection with the community is evident through its numerous public programs and events.
 “There are tons of events, including music performances and theater productions, that are open to the community,” she says, adding that the school offers kids camps, music lessons and other ongoing programs for unenrolled students in the greater region.

 Hudson Valley scenery and local parks support active living

 Proximity to the Hudson River, community parks and natural outdoor spaces provides residents with plenty of recreational opportunities.
 Red Hook Recreation Park serves as the main hub for activities due to its many athletic facilities.
-The park features multiple sports fields and a basketball court as well as trails that loop throughout the property.
+The park features multiple sports fields and a basketball court, as well as trails that loop throughout the property.
 The Red Hook Pool, also located at the park, is open seasonally.
 Additional trails are located within the Richard Abrahams Memorial Park.
 Rhinebeck Baseball Fields and the Rhinebeck & Red Hook Dog Park, located just south of the village center, feature additional outdoor space.
 These sit adjacent to the Old Rhinebeck Aerodrome, a museum showcasing antique airplanes and other motor vehicles like cars and motorcycles.

 Seasonal festivals and fairs bring Red Hook residents together

 A slew of community events help maintain a connected feel in Red Hook.
 “The Dutchess County Fair is a great time in August,” Pollard-Seiler says, adding that the event draws thousands from the greater region.
 “But throughout the summer and fall is when the community really shines because there are festivals most weekends that incorporate the seasons.”
-These include Apple Blossom Day in May, usually held the Saturday before Mother’s Day, which features family-friendly activities, local craft vendors and music.
+These include Apple Blossom Day in May, usually held the Saturday before Mother’s Day.
+The festival features family-friendly activities, local craft vendors and music.
 In September, the community comes alive as music pours through the heart of Red Hook during the Hardscrabble Music Festival, a one-day fest that features food trucks, local cideries and a bill of regional musical performances.

 Connections to Manhattan and beyond

 Red Hook’s town center lies at the intersection of Route 9 (Broadway Street) and Route 199 (Market Street).
-Route 9 runs north-south and connects to Manhattan, which is about 100 miles south.
+Route 9 runs north-south and connects to Manhattan, about 100 miles south.
 Bus and train lines also help travelers connect to New York City.
 Although the main village is very walkable, most residents still depend on cars for transportation.

 Christina von Claparede-Crola